Rear-Facing Car Seat Laws

 It is important for parents to ensure that their children are properly secured in their car seats or seat belts to reduce the risk of injury or death in the event of an accident.
 It is recommended to follow the guidelines set by your state or the National Highway Traffic Safety Administration (NHTSA) for properly securing children in car seats and seat belts.

-Pennsylvania Law Car Seat – Replacement After Accident
+Florida Law Car Seat – Replacement After Accident

 How To Properly And Safely Install A Car Seat